MSBivens/bootcamp_flask/README.md

     Practice using session to store data about a client's history with the web app Practice clearing a session
     Practice having the server use data submiutted by a client with a form

+Dojo Survey, Objectives:
+    Practice making a server with Flask from scratch Practice adding routes to a Flask app
+    Practice having the client send data to the sever with a form Practice redirecting after the POST request
+    Use session to display the form data on the result page